rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 - **Implementation** Implement your idea unstably in the compiler.
 You can find the original implementation [here][impl1].
-- **Possibly iterate/refine** As the community gets experience with your feature on the nightly compiler and in `libstd`, there may be additional feedback about design choice that might be adjusted.
+- **Possibly iterate/refine** As the community gets experience with your feature on the nightly compiler and in `std`, there may be additional feedback about design choice that might be adjusted.
 This particular feature went [through][impl2] a [number][impl3] of [iterations][impl4].
 - **Stabilization** When your feature has baked enough, a rust team member may